Finding the Perfect Trail for Hiking near Barcelona

 Being Smart and Sensible

-I've already written it: the most important thing when hiking solo is to be smart and flexible.
+I repeat it often: the most important thing when hiking solo is to be smart and flexible.

 Going stubbornly into something we suspect is risky or straight out dangerous is not being brave, it’s being stupid.